Please ensure Javascript is enabled for purposes of website accessibility

 And there are risks out there.

 The market is pricing in likely falling interest rates with a solid economy.
-But interest rates are still near a twenty-year high and inflation isn’t budging.
+But inflation has been tricky.
 There are no guarantees.
-Even if we somehow tango through the inflation and high interest rate situation without a recession, there is a chance of market turmoil resulting from the election or an escalation of the wars in Ukraine and Israel or something else.
+Even if we somehow waltz through the tariff situation without a recession, there is a chance of market turmoil from trade, or global conflict, or coming entirely out of the blue.

-Things looked good five years ago too, in June of 2019.
+Things looked good six years ago, too, at the end of 2019.
 Indeed, the S&P has doubled since then.
 But there was a lot of trouble along the way.
 There was a global pandemic that crashed the U.S. and world economies for more than a year.
 It was followed by the worst inflation in forty years and the highest interest rates in twenty years.
 There was also the worst conflict in Europe since World War II and the worst Middle East conflict in decades.

 The calm of a good market is the best time to plot a down-market strategy.